Here’s a look at the life of artist, musician and activist Yoko Ono.

 November 1980 - Ono and Lennon release “Double Fantasy.”

-December 8, 1980 - Mark David Chapman, a deranged fan, shoots and kills Lennon in front of the Dakota hotel, where he and Ono live.
-Ono is a few feet away during the shooting.
+December 8, 1980 - Mark David Chapman shoots and kills Lennon in front of the Dakota hotel, where he and Ono live.
+Ono is a few feet away at the time of the shooting.

 December 1980 - Ono receives a telegram from Cox and Kyoko offering condolences for Lennon’s death.
 This is the last communication Ono receives from her daughter for years.